skrub-data/skrub/doc/skrub_pipeline_validation.rst

 However, in many real-world scenarios, our data sources are not already organized into ``X`` and ``y`` matrices.
-Some transformations may be necessary to build those, and we want to keep those transformations inside the pipeline so that they can be reliably re-applied to new data.
+Some transformations may be necessary to build them, and we want to keep those transformations inside the pipeline so that they can be reliably re-applied to new data.

 Therefore, we must start our pipeline by creating the design matrix and targets,